CSpanias/SecHeaders/headers/strict-transport-security/README.md

 # PoC

 This PoC shows how HSTS is sent and what effect it has on browsers.
-Important constraints:
+We will run both an HTTPS server (port 443) and an HTTP server (port 80).
+Some things to note:

-- HSTS **only** applies when received over HTTPS.
-The header must be sent on an HTTPS response.
+- HSTS **only** applies when received over HTTPS, i.e. the header must be sent on an HTTPS response.
-- To see automatic upgrades from `http://` to `https://` you should serve HTTPS on the standard port (443) or test with explicit hostnames/ports understanding how browsers treat ports.
-Using nonstandard ports complicates automatic upgrades (browsers normally upgrade the scheme and use default HTTPS port 443 unless the URL includes a port).
+- To see automatic upgrades from `http://` to `https://` we should serve HTTPS on the standard port (443).
+Using non-standard ports complicates automatic upgrades.
-- For local testing, use `mkcert` (recommended) or a self-signed cert and accept it in your browser.
-You may need to run servers on privileged ports (80/443) which requires elevated permissions.

-Below is a minimal Node PoC that runs an HTTPS server (port 443) and an HTTP server (port 80).
-The HTTPS server can be configured to send the HSTS header when `HSTS=1`.
-The victim HTML demonstrates the site; you’ll observe the header with `curl -I` and test the upgrade by visiting `http://example.test/` (mapped to localhost in `/etc/hosts`) — the browser will upgrade to HTTPS if HSTS previously received.

-> Note: I use the hostname example.test to avoid issues with localhost and certs.
-Use mkcert to generate certs for example.test.
+> Note: We will use the hostname `example.test` to avoid issues with `localhost` and certs.

-1. Generate a local certificate:
+1. Generate a local certificate using `mkcert`:

 ```bash
 # Install mkcert